-SEC football schedule release is a mix of customary showmanship with nods to the pandemic
+SEC football schedule release is a mix of customary showmanship and nods to the pandemic

 It also knows the whole situation remains in maddening flux.

-Yet for those who have reeled as the national 2020 season has shrunk — from 130 Football Bowl Subdivision teams to 66 at the moment — the SEC spent Monday supplying some dinner theater.
+Yet for those who have reeled as the 2020 season has shrunk — from 130 Football Bowl Subdivision teams to 66 at the moment — the SEC spent Monday supplying some dinner theater.
 It rolled out an appetizer in midafternoon by divulging the seven games planned for Sept.
-26, when three of its five top-14 programs from 2019 supposedly will travel: Georgia at Arkansas, Florida at Mississippi and Alabama at Missouri.
-The other games: Kentucky at Auburn, Tennessee at South Carolina, Vanderbilt at Texas A&M and Mississippi State at LSU.
+26, when three of its five top-14 programs from 2019 are slated to travel: Georgia at Arkansas, Florida at Mississippi, and Alabama at Missouri.
+The other games: Kentucky at Auburn, Tennessee at South Carolina, Vanderbilt at Texas A&M, and Mississippi State at LSU.

 Even that tepid docket felt like something.